celestiaorg/celestia-specs/specs/data_structures.md

 Addresses are the [hash](#hashing) [digest](#hashdigest) of the [public key](#publickey).

-Addresses are a length of 32.
+Addresses have a length of 32 bytes.

 ### CommitSig